paulrobertlloyd/paulrobertlloyd-v4/src/articles/2014/07/responsive_day_out/index.md

 What is responsive web design if not an attempt to treat users with respect?
 In adopting this practice, we no longer dictate how websites should be viewed but have moved towards a more discursive approach, one that is adaptive to user needs.
 Yet this responsibility should extend beyond concerns about page layout; performance and accessibility are just as important (if not more so) as these aspects actively limit who can and can’t access the products we’re building.

-This principle was explored in surprisingly great detail (especially given the 20 minute time limit) by **Sally Jenkinson** in her talk <cite>[More Than Media Queries][5]</cite>.
+This principle was explored in surprisingly great detail (especially given the 20 minute time limit) by **Sally Jenkinson** in her talk [""More Than Media Queries""][5].
 Every choice we make will impact the user to some degree, so we should bare in mind the ethical consequences of our decisions.

 The following day it was revealed the extent to which [a Facebook survey had deliberately manipulated users emotions][6].
 If ever there was a sign that our industry needs to take ethics more seriously, this was it.
 (If you want an introduction to this topic, I suggest watching [Cennydd Bowles’ talk][7] from earlier this year.)